Chanchal-D/ai-agents-for-beginners/08-multi-agent/README.md

 ## Advantages of Using Multi-Agents Over a Singular Agent

-A single agent system could work well for simple tasks, but for more complex tasks, using multiple agents can provide several advantages:
+A single-agent system could work well for simple tasks, but for more complex tasks, using multiple agents can provide several advantages:

 - **Specialization**: Each agent can be specialized for a specific task.
-Lack of specialization in a single agent means you have an agent that can do everything but might get confused on what to do when faced with a complex task.
+Lack of specialization in a single agent means you have an agent that can do everything but might get confused about what to do when faced with a complex task.
 It might for example end up doing a task that it is not best suited for.
 - **Scalability**: It is easier to scale systems by adding more agents rather than overloading a single agent.
 - **Fault Tolerance**: If one agent fails, others can continue functioning, ensuring system reliability.